DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "?"

 The girl only absent-mindedly titled her head.
-Being close to humans, and with features of fair skinned elfs and angles, Rinne's skin is more white than that of other humans and is very charming.
+Being close to humans, and with features of fair skinned elves and angles, Rinne's skin is more white than that of other humans and is very charming.

 "Ah, yes, Kai, look.
 My wings are perfectly well hidden, right?"